SixArm/mast-cell-help/topics/leaky-gut/index.md

 * **Remove Potential Triggers:** Identify and eliminate foods that contribute to inflammation, such as processed foods, refined sugars, gluten, and dairy.

-* **Emphasize Good Foods:** Focus on a whole foods-based diet rich in vegetables, fruits, lean proteins, and healthy fats.
-Include nutrient-dense foods that support gut health, such as bone broth, fermented foods (e.g., sauerkraut, kimchi, kefir), and foods rich in fiber (e.g., vegetables, fruits, whole grains).
+* **Emphasize Good Foods:** Try a whole foods-based diet rich in vegetables, fruits, lean proteins, and healthy fats.
+Try foods that support gut health, such as bone broth, fermented foods (e.g., sauerkraut, kimchi, kefir), and high-fiber foods.

 * **Prebiotics:** Try prebiotic-rich foods that promote the growth of beneficial gut bacteria.
 Examples: garlic, onions, leeks, asparagus, bananas.